serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ```
 ### Additonal Links
 - For a more detailed example, you can use [guest book](https://github.com/kubernetes/kubernetes/blob/master/examples/guestbook/README.md) example .
-- If you need a detailed learning source, James Read's [SA Training](https://github.com/jamesread/EMEA-SA2-Training/) is a good one and some examples that I used here is coming form there.
+- If you need a detailed learning source, Scott Collier's [SA Training](https://github.com/scollier/SATraining) is a good one and some examples that I used here is coming from there.